puraminy/nodcast/README.md

 ## What is NodCast

 Using NodCast you can search, study and manage scientific papers or any other article.
+Currently, you can search over 350,000 AI-related papers which are taken from IBM Science Summarizer website.
+If you want to fetch and read the articles of a website, or a specific webpage, you can install `newspaper3k`.

 However, the main goal of NodCast is to provide a new experience of study.
-The program is text-based and relies mainly on the keyboard.
-The program offers you the summaries of the articles when you want to concentrate on the purpose and main ideas within an article.
+The program is text-based and relies mainly on the keyboard and hotkeys.
+The first step is to search for the topic of your interest.
+The program offers you the summaries of the articles which you can start reading.
 You can also view the figures of the article in a browser.
-If you want to access the original article, you can download and open the original pdf file for each article.
+If you want to access the complete article, you can download and open the original pdf file for each article.

 ## Installation